AppFlowy-IO/AppFlowy-Cloud/doc/DEPLOYMENT.md

 - Alternatively, you can use a specific image tag instead of `latest`, and checkout the corresponding tag for the repository.

+### 7. AppFlowy Web

+- AppFlowy Web is a Single Page Application (SPA) that calls the endpoints in  `appflowy_cloud`, and is assumed to be served on a different origin that the one used for AppFlowy Cloud (eg. if you are hosting `appflowy cloud` on `appflowy.home.com`, `appflowy_web` may be hosted on `web.appflowy.home.com`).
+The source code and deployment guide can be found in this [repository](https://github.com/AppFlowy-IO/AppFlowy-Web).
+- To prevent CORS issues, you will need to change `set $appflowy_web "http://localhost:3000";` in `nginx/nginx.conf` to the origin where you are hosting `appflowy_web`.

 ## Ports

 - After Deployment, you should see that AppFlowy-Cloud is serving 2 ports